ThreeSixtyGiving/standard/documentation/reference.md

 The [Additional fields](additional-fields) section provides details of all other possible fields that can be reported.
 (These are derived from the [360Giving JSON Schema](360giving-json-schemas) ).

+### Meta Sheet

+The 'Meta' sheet includes space to add metadata about the grants file.
+You can read more about metadata in the [Data and Metadata section](#data-and-metadata).
+The 'meta' sheet includes sections for:

+* The version of the 360Giving Schema used for the file
+* The title of your 360Giving file
+* A description of the contents of this file
+* The date this file was first issued
+* The date this file was last modified
+* A unique identifier for this file
+* Information about the publisher of the package such as name, logo, website and a 360Giving identifier
+* A link to download a copy of this file
+* A link for the web page where this data may be found
+* A link for the license that applies to this file
+* Any additional information

 ### Grants Sheet